SourabhG202/Blog-App/README.md

   💫 React.js: A JavaScript library for building the user interface.<br/>
   💫 Node.js: A JavaScript runtime used for server-side code execution.<br/>

-- **Additional Technologies:**<br/>
-  💫 Redux: Used for state management within the React application.<br/>
-  💫 Nodemailer: Used for email verification and sending email notifications.<br/>

 ---